 “That day left a permanent impact on the politics of America,” Gaylord Nelson wrote in the April 1980 edition of the EPA Journal.
 "It forcibly thrust the issue of environmental quality and resources conservation into the political dialogue of the nation.

 “It showed political and opinion leadership of the country that the people cared, that they were ready for political action, that the politicians had better get ready, too.
 In short, Earth Day launched the environmental decade with a bang.”

 Since then, celebrations have only grown.
 This year, organizers estimate more than 1 billion people in 192 countries will participate in events the world over.
 The day is celebrated each year on April 22.

-This year's Earth Day theme, "Protect Our Species," focuses on helping endangered and threatened species.
+Last year’s Earth Day theme was “Protect Our Species,” which focused on helping endangered and threatened species.

 3. How are people celebrating?

 Normally, thousands of community cleanups are scheduled in hundreds of cities across the world.
 But this year, in the midst of the COVID-19 pandemic, activists are pushing digital engagement.
 That means attending webinars and participating in virtual protests, discussions and social media campaigns.

 “Amid the recent outbreak, we encourage people to rise up but to do so safely and responsibly -- in many cases, that means using our voices to drive action online rather than in person,” Kathleen Rogers, President of Earth Day Network, said in a press release.
 “Whether it be coronavirus or our global climate crisis, we cannot shut down.
 Instead, we must shift our energies and efforts to new ways to mobilize the world to action.”